cygnyx/cygnyx.github.io/_posts/2018-01-19-gzip-iphone.md

 ---
 layout: post
-title:  "gzip on the iphone""
+title:  "gzip on the iphone"
-tags: software iphone
+tags: development gzip iphone
 ---

 Before sending out some data from the iphone, I wanted to compress it in a well known format.